 5) is pretty obvious – if you are in debt, then get a job to get yourself out of debt and back on the moving forward track!
 (I skipped four on purpose.)

-6) But the dilemma arises when we come to number six… I am trying to discover a good balance between practice, work, self care and if there is any time left over (he, he, he, these days that is funny) play.
+6) But the dilemma arises when we come to number six… I am trying to discover a good balance between practice, work, self care and if there is any time left over, play.
 Okay, so I work 40 plus hours a week and then I need a few hours a week to unwind, massage my aching legs and feet, so that time is taken care of.
 When I am at work, I try to maintain right view and if I have some down time, I will recite a few mantras or remember contemplations on emptiness, but work has been very busy as of late (waiting tables) and trying to keep a spiritual mentality in a bar setting is challenging for me.

 My body, due to several little health problems, can only take but so much (I know what you might say, “Kirby you are young, so just push through these complaints!” and I would respond by getting very perturbed at your suggestion and mentally blocking anything else you say out, because you don’t understand my situation and are ignorant if you think you do, while saying what you just said).
 Therefore, with what little time and energy I have left, how much Zapchen do I practice, how much meditation, how much time do I spend going for a brief hike?
 That is where I am lingering these days, but thankfully, in addition to receiving clear messages from my heart (intuition), I work with the I Ching, so I am also receiving confirmation of the choices I make.